 By N. K. Osterbauer and C. M. Ocamb

 Cause The fungus, Botrytis cinerea (teleomorph: Botryotinia fuckeliana), is an opportunistic pathogen that easily invades weak, damaged, or senescing tissue.
 This fungus is very common in the Pacific Northwest and occurs worldwide in greenhouses.
 Cannabis can be killed within one week.
 Spores (conidia) are produced throughout the growing season under a wide range of temperatures and humidity; and stem infections are a durable inoculum source, producing conidia throughout bloom.
-Cool temperatures (68°F is optimal but the fungus can grow between 50° and 80°F), high humidity, and free water on plant surfaces favor the disease, as do close plant spacing and irrigation practices that keep plants wet for a longer time.
+Cool temperatures (68°F is optimal but the fungus can grow between 50°F and 80°F), high humidity, and free water on plant surfaces favor the disease, as do close plant spacing and irrigation practices that keep plants wet for a longer time.
 Durable sclerotia overwinter in soil.

 Symptoms The pathogen causes brown, water-soaked spots on buds or chlorotic areas on stems.
 Buds eventually die, bud tissues turn brown and may produce a gray-brown mass of spores; infections start within buds.
 Botrytis cankers develop to the point of limb breakage or stem splitting, especially if plant canopies are dense and heavy.
 Small, black sclerotia can develop within stem tissues.
 Like the buds, cankers produce gray-brown masses of spores.
 Seedlings can also be killed.

 - In greenhouses, maintain the relative humidity below 50%, temperatures warm, and high light intensity.
 Filtering out UV light may prevent epidemics since sporulation requires UV light.

 - Avoid mechanical injuries to plants since Botrytis can infect easily through wounds.